 If there are leaky connectors, repair or replace them immediately with new ones.
 Also, shut off the main supply before beginning repairs, especially working near the flammable area(s).

 For safety reasons, do not store flammable liquids under your oven or close to other heat sources such as water heaters, furnaces, etc.

 Even if stored in closed containers, these items can still pose a fire hazard if placed too closely together.

-Also, be sure that anything you put near them does not come into contact with any exposed flame from above (such as pilot lights).
+Also, be sure that anything you put near them does not come into contact with any exposed flame from above (such as water heater pilot lights).
 In addition to being dangerous, it could result in expensive property damage should something ignite or explode.

 If you smell gas, don’t turn it off yourself; rather, call the utility company immediately.
 Only they can shut off your gas safely.